 Converts a string into snake_case.
 For example,

-Converts a string into lowercase and inserts spaces as separators.
+Returns the specified string with spaces as separators.
 For example,

 Replaces spaces with underscores in the string passed as the parameter.
 For example,

-Suggests the name of an index variable from most commonly used ones:
+Returns a suggested name for the index variable in an iteration from most commonly used ones:

 Suggests the name for a variable based on the variable type and its initializer expression, according to your code style settings that refer to the variable naming rules.